Jennifer Ellison: Film

-Ellison made her international film debut as Meg Giry in the 2004 film version of the stage musical The Phantom of the Opera, although her lines were dubbed over.
+Ellison made her film debut as Meg Giry in the 2004 film version of the stage musical The Phantom of the Opera.
 She also starred in the English horror film The Cottage, which was released in the UK on 14 March 2008.

 Modelling and magazine appearances

-Ellison was featured in Maxim magazine's "Girls of Maxim" gallery.
-Her photos appeared regularly in British "lads' mags" including Nuts, Zoo Weekly and FHM.
+Ellison was featured in Maxim magazine's "Girls of Maxim"gallery.
 Ellison took over, from Jordan, a contract with lingerie giant Ultimo for its "Young Attitude" line.
 Though Ultimo boss Michelle Mone had chosen Jordan for being "sexy, fun and outgoing," she later changed her mind, stating, "Jordan was just the wrong choice for [us].
 Jennifer is a far better option and far classier."

-In 2005, Ellison was voted world's sexiest blonde by readers of the UK magazine Nuts, beating model Victoria Silvstedt, who came second, and pop superstar Britney Spears.
-Ellison was also a regular in the yearly FHM "100 Sexiest Women in the World" feature.
+Ellison was listed in FHMs 100 Sexiest Women in 2003 (60th), 2004 (29th), 2006 (31st), and 2007 (87th).